RTunahanOzcan/data-analysis-with-python-freecodecamp-projects-/README.md

 # Data Analysis with Python Course Projects
-This repositry has the solutions of required projects to complete course provided by freecodecamp.com
+This reposiotry has the solutions of required projects to complete course provided by freecodecamp.com
 * Used libraries: numpy, pandas, matplotlib, seaborn

 ## Mean-Variance-Standart Deviation Calculator